caseinpoint/caseinpoint.github.io/chaosmage/README.md

 Mage talents, are reset and randomly selected again
 - and all of the above are saved to `localStorage`

+The **End Combat** button resets the Per Battle spells, and clears out the current spell category and warp/weirdness.
+As per the rules, it does not reset the Daily spells.

 ![Current available spells](./screenshots/chaosmage2.png)

 In the **Current Spells** component ([source code](../static/jsx/SpellsContainer.jsx)),